2020 was the first-ever presidential election where people cast votes via smartphone

 Sawhney, the CEO, says that it’s easy for academic experts to criticize the app, but the Voatz engineers have to test it in real-world scenarios to gauge its true efficacy.
 “We focus on the practical side of security,” he says, “which I think so far has served us really well.”
 He says they commission regular audits, work in close contact with the Department of Homeland Security, and continually strive to strengthen detection capabilities to shut down threats so they cannot compromise voting.

 Utah County’s Gardner agrees.
 “There are people that look at elections in the vacuum of a utopia,” she says.
 “And by people, I typically mean university researchers.”
 She says security is of the highest importance to election officials—”What keeps [me] up at night?
 Security and long lines”—and that’s why they launch pilot programs with limited groups before ever expanding the use.
 Even this cycle, only 887 people in her county, out of approximately 290,000, used mobile ballots.
 She says the MIT researchers agreed with her that email is a much less secure option, which is how deployed military currently vote in 29 states.
-As for privacy and the criticism of sharing personal ID information with a third-party: “Hey, guess what, I give that to my print vendor [to send ballots to voters],” she says.
+As for privacy and the criticism of sharing personal ID information with a third party: “Hey, guess what, I give that to my print vendor [to send ballots to voters],” she says.
 “So, a lot of the things that they identified as being unacceptable to them are actually common practice to run an election.”

 For election officials, Gardner says, mobile voting is simply more cost-effective, especially for a small fraction of voters.
 By law, she has to provide special booths for disabled voters in each precinct, which this year translated to $130,000 spent for six voters.
 It also saves time, she says, since training election officials and voters on the app is much simpler.
 Voatz has a series of videos and tutorials to educate voters, including on accommodations such as voice commands for blind voters.